tuijalei/12-lead-ecg-classifier/README.md

 * YAML files in the `training` directory are used for training a model
 * YAML files in the `predicting` directory are used for testing and evaluating a model.

 Two notebooks are available for creating training and testing YAML files based on the data splitting performed with the `create_data_csvs.py` script: [Yaml files of database-wise split for training and testing](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of stratified split for training and testing](/notebooks/2_physionet_stratified_yaml_files.ipynb).
+In addition, the `create_yaml_files.py` script is another option to create the YAML files.
 Be sure to perform the data splitting first.

 1) To split the data for model training and testing, run the following command: